How to Register an LLC in North Carolina

-Before you register your business, you should talk with a Small Business Center counselor and review your business plan or business model together.
-Our business owners who meet with a counselor after getting started tell us, "I wish that I had known about the Small Business Center before I started my business, it would have saved me so much time and money."
+Before registering your business, talk with a Small Business Center counselor and review your business plan or business model together.
+Business owners who meet with a counselor after getting started tell us, "I wish that I had known about the Small Business Center before I started my business.
+It would have saved me so much time and money."

-Registering a Limited Liability Company within the state of North Carolina is easy to do and can be done completely online.
+Registering a Limited Liability Company (LLC) within the state of North Carolina is easy to do and can be done completely online.

-You’ll need these details:
+You will need these details:

-- LLC Name
+- LLC name

 The entire registration process is simple and usually takes just a few minutes when filing online.
 Be sure to ask your Small Business Center counselor for help if you get stuck along the way.